DeviprasadShetty9833/Cube.c/README.md

 <br> 3.
 Input Validation
 <br> Ensures that the cube size is reasonable (positive integer, and not too small) to prevent console distortion.
 <br>
+1] Initial Shape: A solid (2n - 1) × (2n - 1) square of * characters.

+2] Diagonal Layer Transformation: The 1st to (n-1)th diagonal layer from bottom-left to top-right will be partially carved i.e replaced by spaces (' ').
+All other positions will remain as *.

 <br> 4.
 Clear Structure
 <br> Modular code design (separate functions for top, sides, and bottom drawing) making it easy to modify or expand.
 <br>